SSAGESLabs/PySAGES/examples/hoomd-blue/ann/Butane_ANN.md

 <!-- #region id="Fz8BfU34pA_N" -->

-We now simulate $5\times10^5$ time steps.
+We will now run a simulation for $5\times10^5$ time steps.
-Make sure to run with GPU support, otherwise, it can take a very long time.
+For optimal performance, ensure that the simulation is executed with GPU acceleration.
+Otherwise, it may take a considerably longer time to complete.

 <!-- #endregion -->